RolandMWebster/RandomForest/README.md

 ### Overview

-Building a random forest model from scratch.
+Building a random forest algorithm from scratch.

 We build a fitDecisionTree() function that uses a top-down, greedy approach to fit a decision tree and uses the Gini Index to split nodes (and determine tree length).
 We then adapt this code to create a fitRandomForest() function.
 We add bootstrapping of n observations limit a selection of m predictors from p total predictors at each split.
 We use a loop to fit multiple decision trees to create our random forest model.